-“You charged 94 cents interest on this past due?
+“You charged (client’s name) 94 cents interest on a past due?
 Are you stupid?
-I’m not losing a charge client over 94 God damned cents, you moron.”
+I’m not losing a charge client over 94 Goddamned cents, you moron.
+Take it off.”

-“Take it off.
+“Take the 94 cents off.
 They don’t have to pay it.”

 “Let me be clear, you idiot.
 I RUN THINGS HERE.
 You go around doing the jack-off administrative work, but I RUN THINGS.
 This gets taken off.
 Now.”